michaelieti/vidivox-g/README.md

 * Our video timeline scroll bar should be hoverable aswell.
 Much like the Youtube scroll bar.

 * We will need open video and save video buttons.

+* Link the resizing of the window to the resizing of the mediaviews fitview